wulffern/aic2023/lectures/l09_osc.md

 One of the key reasons for using crystals is their stability over temperature.
 Below is a plot of a typical temperature behavior.
 The cutting angle of the crystal affect the temperature behavior, as such, the closer crystals are to "no change in frequency over temperature", the more expensive they become.

-In communication standards, like Bluetooth Low Energy, it's common to specify timing accuracies of +- 50 ppm.
+In communication standards, like Bluetooth Low Energy, it's common to specify timing accuracy's of +- 50 ppm.
 Have a look in the [Bluetooth Core Specification 5.4](https://www.bluetooth.org/DocMan/handlers/DownloadDoc.ashx?doc_id=556599)
 Volume 6, Part A, Chapter 3.1 (page 2653) for details.

 -->